bWalshPdx/Exercises/CSharp/1_ExerciseTemplate/README.md

 2020.09.25.08.49.11AM:

-Questions around just using a keyboard:

 ? - How to easily open and close a text file editor in windows terminal -?

 	- Vim is a great choice

 ? - How to hop around a line faster. (not just using the arrow key)

 Getting into properties of a project is 'ALT + ENTER'

 Vision: Be as fast as the comma ai guy

 ? - How to easily close visual studio - ?

 ? - How do I easily see what the exceptions are without using my mouse

 Better alternative to ALT + TAB

-<NA> 2020.09.25.09.31.57AM: Finish up creating a template for hackerrank solutions